Ap Chau: History

-The village on the island was set up by American preachers from the then Taiwan-based True Jesus Church in order to shelter fishermen and their families who converted to Christianity in the 1960s.
 Being so close to mainland China, before the transfer of sovereignty of Hong Kong the island was a magnet for illegal immigrant swimmers, one reason being that the well lit public lavatory block was something of a beacon at night.
-The single primary school on the island opened in 1958.
-There used to be over 700 inhabitants called the Tanka, an originally non-Chinese ethnic minority who were mostly fishermen but most have moved over to cities in the United Kingdom such as Newcastle upon Tyne, Leicester, Sunderland, Elgin and Edinburgh.
 The church on the island is still active.
-The island had 8 inhabitants as of June 2008.
+The island has 3 permanent residents as of October 2017.

 Features

 To promote tourism, in April 2018 the Ap Chau Story Room opened for public visits on Sundays and public holidays.
+The Story Room was repurposed from the site of the abandoned FMO Ap Chau Primary School by the Government.